Torchy Blane

 Torchy Blane is a fictional female reporter, the main character of nine films produced by Warner Bros. between 1937 and 1939.
-The Torchy Blane series were popular second features during the later 1930s and were mixtures of mystery, action, adventure, and comedy.
+The Torchy Blane series, which blend mystery, action, adventure and comedy, were popular second features.

 Character

 During the pre-World War II period, the role of newspaper reporter was one of the few in American cinema that portrayed women as intelligent, competent, self-reliant, and career-oriented—virtually equal to men.
 Among these screen characters, Torchy Blane, a wisecracking female reporter with an instinct for a scoop, was perhaps the best known.
 The movies were lighthearted cops-and-robbers films.
 A typical plot had the daring, fast-talking Torchy unraveling a mystery by staying several steps ahead of her boyfriend, gruff police detective Steve McBride.
 Torchy's given name is Theresa, used only twice over the course of nine movies, once when boarding an airplane in Fly-Away Baby and again when being given a parking ticket in Blondes at Work.
+Curiously, In Torchy Blane..
+Playing with Dynamite, her name is given as Helen.

 Production

 In 1936, Warner Bros. began to develop an adaptation of the MacBride and Kennedy stories by detective novelist Frederick Nebel.
 These stories featured a no-nonsense cop named MacBride and his friend known as Kennedy, a hard-drinking newspaperman.
-For the film version, Kennedy was changed to a woman named "Torchy" Blane and became the love interest of the cop, whose name was now spelled "McBride".
+For the film version, Kennedy was changed to a woman named Theresa "Torchy" Blane and became the love interest of the cop, whose name was now spelled "McBride".
 Torchy's lifestyle was more compatible with the Hays Code than a faithful on-screen adaptation of Kennedy would have been.

 The first film was based on Nebel's MacBride and Kennedy story "No Hard Feelings".
 (The story was later adapted again as the 1941 film A Shot in the Dark, which was not a Torchy Blane film.)
 Director Frank MacDonald immediately knew whom he wanted for the role of Torchy Blane.
 Glenda Farrell had already played hard-boiled reporters in earlier Warner Bros. films, Mystery of the Wax Museum (1933) and Hi, Nellie!
 (1934), she was quickly cast in the first Torchy Blane movie, Smart Blonde, with Barton MacLane playing detective Steve McBride.
 Farrell and MacLane would co-star in seven of the nine Torchy Blane films by Warner Bros.
 Smart Blonde was released on January 2, 1937, the film was a surprise hit, and Warner Bros. made eight more movies from 1937 to 1939.